 Amon also received several scholarships through the College of DuPage Foundation, including the STEM Student Scholarship, Donald B. Carter Memorial Engineering Scholarship and the H.J.
 Kleemann Engineering Scholarship.

 In 2017, Amon participated in a summer internship at Argonne National Laboratory, something she didn’t expect to land so early in her college career.

-“This a great place to start out your education to become an engineer,” she said.
-“The engineering professors here are fantastic, and I would suggest joining the Society of Women Engineers as well as the Engineering and Technology Club.
-In classes, it is not always the easiest to meet and talk to other peers, and these organizations allow you to connect and even form study groups to help with your classes.
+“COD is a great place to start out your education to become an engineer,” she said.
+“The engineering professors are fantastic, and I would suggest joining the Society of Women Engineers as well as the Engineering and Technology Club.
+In classes, it was not always the easiest to meet and talk to other peers, and these organizations allowed me to connect and even form study groups to help with my classes.

 “COD has so many opportunities that can be taken for granted or ignored, so students should take advantage of what is offered.
 For example, prior to starting at College of DuPage, I was completely unaware of internships even being part of a community college education.
 But engineering students can apply for Community College Internships (CCI) for Argonne National Laboratory and Fermilab.
 I also cannot think of a time when I regretted an event I attended at COD, so I recommend that students take in as many events and STEM activities as possible.
 There are also a variety of scholarships offered so prospective students should know about this great financial resource.”